hughperkins/EasyCL/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-EasyCL (was OpenCLHelper)
+EasyCL
 ============

-Easy to run kernels using OpenCL.
+Easy to run kernels using OpenCL.  (renamed from OpenCLHelper)

 - makes it easy to pass input and output arguments
 - handles much of the boilerplate